-All states are required by Federal law to contain specific provisions in all Lease/Rental Agreements, including:
+All states are required by Federal law to contain specific provisions in all rental and Lease Agreements, including:

 - The names and contact information of the landlord and tenant,